Hendrik Luesch, Ph.D.

 Research Profile

-His lab has been working closely with chemical ecologist Valerie Paul, Ph.D.
-(Smithsonian Marine Station) and discovered numerous novel bioactive compounds from marine sources, particularly cyanobacteria, as starting points for drug discovery and development.
-He discovered the potent microtubule-destabilizer dolastatin 10 from a marine cyanobacterium.
-Dolastatin 10 has provided the basis for three marketed anticancer drugs to date.
-Antibody-drug conjugates (ADCs) of a dolastatin 10 analogue have been FDA approved for Hodgkin’s lymphoma and anaplastic large cell lymphoma (brentuximab vedotin), B-cell lymphoma (polatuzumab vedotin), and refractory bladder cancer (enfortumab vedotin).
 His team discovered a new chemical scaffold from marine cyanobacteria, gatorbulin-1, that targets a new tubulin pharmacological site.
-He reported the entire spectrum of the discovered chemical and biological novelties, including the isolation, structure determination, chemical synthesis, mechanism of action, target identification, and binding mode elucidation at the atomic level.
+They reported the entire spectrum of the discovered chemical and biological novelties, including the isolation, structure determination, chemical synthesis, mechanism of action, target identification, and binding mode elucidation at the atomic level.
 His team discovered, synthesized and performed the in vitro and in vivo evaluation as well as preclinical developmental studies for largazole, one of the most potent class I histone deacetylase (HDAC) inhibitors.
 He discovered apratoxins and subsequently characterized the novel mechanism of action through genomic and proteomic approaches, revealing that this class of natural products inhibits cotranslational translocation in the secretory pathway.
-Medicinal chemistry efforts paved the way for the development of synthetic apratoxins for pancreatic and colon cancer as well as retinal angiogenic diseases.
-His team also discovered, synthesized and tuned selectivity profiles of protease inhibitors, GPCR modulators, cytoskelectal and cell membrane targeting agents, as well as many other natural products with various functions.
+Medicinal chemistry efforts paved the way for the development of synthetic apratoxins for pancreatic and colon cancer, retinal angiogenic diseases, and as broad-spectrum antivirals.
+His team also discovered, synthesized and tuned selectivity profiles of protease inhibitors, GPCR modulators, cytoskeletal and cell membrane targeting agents, as well as many other natural products with various functions.
 In general, his team puts significant biology behind all discoveries to enhance the value of the natural products and to enable the best chances for development.
-He discovered approximately 200 natural products belonging to over 50 chemical scaffolds.
+He and his team discovered approximately 200 natural products belonging to over 50 chemical scaffolds and have started to identify biosynthetic gene clusters from metagenomes and translating them (or key building blocks) into chemicals to address supply issues through heterologous production or a hybrid synthetic biology/chemistry approach (e.g., apratoxins).

 0000-0002-4091-7492